History of Tulsi Gabbard in Timeline

 Loading Video...

 In October 2020, Tulsi Gabbard and Representative Matt Gaetz introduced a bill calling for the U.S. to drop criminal charges against Edward Snowden.
-She also introduced a similar bill with Representative Thomas Massie advocating for Julian Assange's release from prison in the United Kingdom.
+She also introduced a bill with Representative Thomas Massie advocating for Julian Assange's release from prison in the United Kingdom.

-November 2020: Jennifer Smith's reinstatement
+November 2020: Reinstatement of Jennifer Smith

 In 2020, Tulsi Gabbard and Republican U.S. representative Markwayne Mullin introduced a bill titled the "Protect Women's Sports Act" that would seek to define Title IX protections on the basis of an individual's biological sex.
+After introducing the bill, Gabbard was condemned by activists and LGBTQ organizations, including the Human Rights Campaign, which said: "Gabbard has lost all credibility as an ally."

 2020: Transferred to U.S. Army Reserve